firecat53/bitwarden-menu/README.md

 - Configure session timeout
 - Configure the characters and groups of characters used during password generation in the config file (see config.ini.example for instructions).
-  Multiple character sets can be selected on the fly when using Rofi.
+  Multiple character sets can be selected on the fly when using Rofi if the `-multi-select` option is passed to Rofi via `dmenu_command`.
 - Use a custom Keepass 2.x style [auto-type sequence][autotype] if you have an 'autotype' field defined in the entry (except for character repetition and the 'special commands').
 Set it per entry and/or set a default in the config file